You are here:

 Originally adopted January 19, 1999

 The purpose of this policy is to identify the policies that will govern the Cuyahoga County, Ohio (the County) investment program.
-These policies have been adopted by, and can be changed only by, a majority vote of the Investment Advisory Committee.
+This policy has been adopted by, and can be changed only by, a majority vote of the Investment Advisory Committee.

 Scope of the Investment Policy

 This investment policy is a comprehensive one that governs the overall administration and investment management of those funds under the direct authority of the County Treasurer.
-These funds are described in the Comprehensive Annual Financial Report (CAFR) of the County released each June.
+These funds are described in the Annual Financial Report of the County.
 These policies apply to all investment transactions involving the financial assets in these funds.
 Any practice not clearly authorized under these policies is prohibited.
 The guidance set forth herein is to be strictly followed by all those responsible for any aspect of the management or administration of these funds.

 A current copy of this policy shall be on file with The Ohio State Auditor.